March 03, 2026

 • Technical data: When you use our digital communication channels (e.g. website) or digital services (e.g. apps), we collect technical data e.g. the IP address, information about the operating system of your device, the location and the access time.
 Technical data in itself does not permit us to draw conclusions about your identity.
 However, technical data might be linked with other categories of data and thus possibly with your person.

-• Behavioural and preference data: This is data about your behaviour and your preferences (e.g. your response to electronic communications, navigation on our website, interactions with our social media pages and your participation in sweepstakes, com-petitions etc.) we may also supplement this information with third-party information, including from public sources.
-We describe how tracking works on our web-site in Section 12.
+• Behavioral and preference data: This is data about your behavior and your preferences (e.g. your response to electronic communications, navigation on our website, interactions with our social media pages and your participation in sweepstakes, competitions etc.) we may also supplement this information with third-party information, including from public sources.
+We describe how tracking works on our website in Section 12.

 • Application data: This refers to data that we process as part of an application to us and which is contained, among other things, in your application documents (e.g. professional background, education and training, references).
 We may also obtain data from public sources, such as professional social networks, the internet or the media.